karlimae/SQL/README.md

 # Karli LeClair's SQL Porfolio

 ## Welcome to my SQL Portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions: kmleclair3@gmail.com
+Feel free to take a look and reach out via email if you have any questions: kmleclair3@gmail.com